 When filming in the Airport terminal please do not interfere with passengers, airport employees or operations at the security checkpoints or airline ticket counters.
 Do not block: passengers, walkways, queues, doors, escalators, roads, etc.

-View Aircraft Operations at TIA:
+View Aircraft Operations at TUS:

 Outdoors: South end of the third level of parking garage.
 Access on foot.